QuTech-Delft/compute-runtime-schema/tests/control-software-validator/README.md

 These addresses are configurable using environment variables `CSV_HWCS_REQ_ADDRESS` and `CSV_HWCS_SUB_ADDRESS` respectively (or directly in the test file).

+Setting the environment variable `CSV_MODE` to `dry_run` triggers a dry run that does not connect to the control software.
+This is useful for verifying the validator itself.

+## Model generation

+The models used in the validator are automatically generated based on the jsonschemas.
+The generate.sh script can be run in the same Python environment as the tool.

 ## Limitations

 There is no way in the protocol to reliably trigger a failure, so the tool can only verify the